sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 State:

 : A volatile subset endpoint attributes of a (target) endpoint that is affected by a reboot-cycle.
-Local state is created by the interaction of a components with other components via the control plane, via processing data plane payload, or via the functional properties of local hardware and software components.
+Local state is created by the interaction of components with other components via the control plane, via processing data plane payload, or via the functional properties of local hardware and software components.
 Dynamic configuration (e.g. IP address distributed dynamically via an address distribution and management services, such as DHCP) is considered state that is the result of the interaction with another component that provides configuration via the control plane (e.g. provided by a DHCP server with a specific configuration).

 : Exmaples: The static association of an IP address and a MAC address in a DHCP server configuration, a directory-path that identifies a log-file directory, a registry entry.